Pothole Beneath Railroad Viaduct On 59th Street Has Been Shredding Tires, And Drivers Want Answers

 “Per our conversation, roadway repairs are the responsibility of the road authority.
 The public can contact CSX directly about all non-emergency railroad property concerns online at www.csx.com/tellcsx and a company representative will respond to the inquiry as soon as possible.”

-A representative CDOT later confirmed that information, and said they’re sending a crew to fix it immediately.
+A representative CDOT later confirmed that information, and said they were sending a crew to fix it immediately.

 “It’s very irresponsible and it needs to be taken care of,” Blalock Davis said.